rdiaz02/OncoSimul/README.md

     useDevel()
 ```

-Then the next will install the development version of the package and its
+Then the next code will install the development version of the package and
-dependencies, if needed:
+its dependencies, if needed:

 ```r